-In this guide, you will learn how to enable the Windows lock screen using group policy.
+In this guide, you will learn how to use group policy to create a lock screen policy.
 In addition, I’ll show you how to disable (exclude) the lock screen policy from specific users and computers.

-I will walk through creating a policy to lock the screen after 15 minutes of inactivity.
+In this example, I’ll create a policy that locks the screen after 15 minutes of activity.
 You can change the timeout settings to whatever meets your needs.
-This guide will work on Windows 10, Server 2012 and up operating systems.
+This guide will work on Windows 10, Windows 11, Server 2012, and later operating systems.

 It’s best to apply this policy to all computers but there will always be exceptions.
 I’ve had requests to exclude conference room computers, computers that are used for 24/7 monitoring, then of course there are always a few users that complain and want it disabled.
 These requests should all be approved by upper management.